MichaelMcCulloch/hyperchess/hchess.md

     }

     fn get_knight_offsets(dimension: usize) -> Vec<Vec<isize>> {
-        // Permutations of (+/- 2, +/- 1, 0...)
-        // We need exactly one '2' and one '1', rest 0.
         let mut offsets = Vec::new();

-        // This is a bit tricky to generate generically for N dimensions.
-        // Iterate all pairs of axes.
         for i in 0..dimension {
             for j in 0..dimension {
                 if i == j {
                     continue;
                 }

-                // +/- 2 on axis i, +/- 1 on axis j
                 for s1 in [-1, 1] {
                     for s2 in [-1, 1] {
                         let mut v = vec![0; dimension];